 In 2014, she moved back to Washington, D.C., there is were she rediscovered her love for teaching and literacy.
 She authored her first children’s book that year and also dedicated a year to service, volunteering as an Americorp member.
 She tutored in low-performing schools in Washington, D.C. and worked toward the noble goal of bridging the literacy gap that exist in American communities.
 Toni is also an educator and loves the classroom, she has worked as Kindergarten Literacy teacher.
 Her love for teaching and literacy blossomed to the creation of The Well Read Child book fair, a book fair that aims to close the literacy gap in urban cities.
 This is achieved by exposing elementary-aged students to the cultural responsive books fostering a love for reading early on.

 In addition to Toni’s many achievements, she freelances often as a graphic and website designer.
 She is the Creative Director for Riventé Cognac and is on the advisory board for The Black Dollar Foundation, an organization committed to transforming disenfranchised communities to thriving epicenters of wealth.
 Toni spends her summer’s teaching a Junior Entrepreneur Camp were she teachers elementary and middle school students the financial literacy and entrepreneurial skills.

-Her hobbies included reading, traveling the world, spending time with her two boys, and herblogy.
+Her hobbies include reading, traveling the world, spending time with her two boys, and herbology.
 Toni is a Certified Holistic Nutritionist who enjoys practicing the art of healing through foods and herbs.